2020 Ford Transit

 Electronic hand controls set your Ford in motion-with you in the driver's seat.

-- Platform Lifts: This lift is stored either in the side, the rear, or under the floor of a van.
+Platform Lifts: This lift is stored either in the side, the rear, or under the floor of a van.
 The lift requires two doors or a sliding door on the side of a van.
 The platforms have expanded metal in the upper half of the platform for better visibility when the lift is folded and the van is being driven.
+The wheelchair user can stay in the chair while lifted into the vehicle.

 Should you have questions or need further information, please contact a Ford-authorized Qualified Vehicle Modifier (QVM), or call the Ford Accessibility Program Custom Care Center at 1-800-952-2248.